Loading

 A recent finished portrait

-I did find someone good in the end.
-But even then, the waiting wore me down.
-The piece ran long, updates were slow, and in the quiet stretches my mind went to the worst version of it.
+I made it through all of that and found someone good.
+But the piece ran long, updates were slow, and in the quiet stretches my mind went to the worst version of it.
 That I’d handed $200 to a stranger.
 That it would look nothing like what was in my head.
-None of that turned out to be true.
-But the whole thing shouldn’t feel like that much of a gamble in the first place.

 A finished portrait by Jan